cyco130/knave/packages/knave/readme.md

 # Knave

-Knave is a zero-dependency client-side navigation library which is framework-agnostic.
+Knave is a MIT-licensed, zero-dependency client-side navigation library which is framework-agnostic.
 It supports scroll restoration, navigation blocking, asynchronous rendering and optional global onclick handling.
+See the [design](https://github.com/cyco130/knave/blob/main/design.md) document for the rational.

+Check out [`knave-react`](https://github.com/cyco130/knave/tree/main/packages/knave-react) if you want to use Knave with React.

 ## Installation